webzcom/langchain-rag-tutorial-main/README.md

 You'll also need to set up an OpenAI account (and set the OpenAI key in your environment variable) for this to work.

-This projects is based upon
+This project is based upon
 https://github.com/pixegami/langchain-rag-tutorial/tree/main